lupyuen/lupyuen.github.io/src/dsi2.md

 [(See the Complete Log)](https://github.com/lupyuen/pinephone-nuttx#testing-nuttx-zig-driver-for-mipi-dsi-on-pinephone)

 Our Zig Display Driver powers on the PinePhone Display and __renders the Test Pattern__...
-Exactly like the earlier (undocumented) code in C! 🎉
+Exactly like the earlier code in C! 🎉

 _Are we really sure that our Zig Driver works OK?_